-Who loves winter holiday books? ?
-This diverse list of Kwanzaa, Hanukkah, and Christmas books for kids will give you plenty of options for your classroom.
+Who loves winter holiday books?
+We do!
+This diverse list of Kwanzaa, Hanukkah, and Christmas books for kids will give you plenty of options for your classroom: from elementary school through high school!

 A little girl finds a lost reindeer in the woods and goes on a magical Christmas adventure.
 The charcoal pictures with pops of red and silver foil accents could inspire some adorable student artwork.